Goodbye Mike – one year further on.

 He is survived by a half-brother, Ronnie.

-One of Bongo Mike’s songs, co-written and co-performed by your Blog host.
-(The website bongomikeandextremelyfrankjeremy.co.uk, referred to in this podcast of 2014, can no longer be reached.)
+One of Bongo Mike’s songs, co-written and co-performed by me.
+(The website bongomikeandextremelyfrankjeremy.co.uk, referred to in this podcast Suffolk’n’Cool of 2014, is now defunct.)

 And to round off this presentation, one of the finest of Mike’s many Visual Poems (as he described this style of work), from the exhibition collectively titled “From A Poet’s Travels”